3xau1o/3xau1o/README.md

 ## Saulo

-- Working on web dev
+- Developing more than i should
-- Learning native graphics
+- 2D graphics enthusiastic

 * Fun facts
-  - Used to work professionally in electronics
+  - Used to work professionally in industrial automation
   - On teenage launched a self-produced musical album

 <hr />